AmitLevi213/FinalProjectHackerU/README.md

 - **Edit User**: Update user information.
 - **Delete User**: Remove a user from the system.
 - **Patch User's Business Status**: Update the business status of a user.
-- **Login with Google**: Authenticate a user using their Google account.

 ### Cards: